 This course focuses on concepts of pathophysiology essential to understanding alterations in body systems and developing clinical decision making for health promotion, risk reduction, and disease management.
 The nurse's role in caring for individuals with pathophysiological deviations will be examined.
-Mode of delivery: face-to-face.
+Mode of delivery: web-based.
 3 lecture hours.
 Fall, Spring, and Summer semesters.